-Plainfield, CT - An incident that raises many questions regarding what defines a "fatal dog attack" recently occurred in Connecticut.
-On September 29, Plainfield Animal Control Officer Theresa Foss was hospitalized with head injury after being knocked to the ground by a pit bull.
-Foss had responded to the call of an aggressive dog that had trapped a family inside their home.
-A resident of the home, Ron Roberts, shot the dog several times after it attacked Foss, causing the animal to flee.
+Plainfield, CT - An incident that raises questions regarding what defines a "fatal dog attack" recently occurred in Connecticut.
+On September 29, Plainfield Animal Control Officer Theresa Foss was hospitalized with a head injury after being knocked to the ground by a pit bull.
+Foss had responded to a call of an aggressive dog that had trapped a family in their home.
+A resident of the home, Ron Roberts, shot the dog several times after it attacked Foss, causing the dog to flee.

-News articles were quick to point out that the loose pit bull, named Buddy, had not bitten Officer Foss.
-The owner of the dog, David Coombs1, told reporters "he had no idea" the trouble Buddy had caused when the dog returned to Coombs’ 180 Moosup Pond Road home the following morning.
-Though news reports clearly stated that the dog had not bitten Foss, Coombs took the unusual step of shooting Buddy to death then burying the animal in Canterbury, about 4 miles away.
+News articles were quick to point out the loose pit bull, named Buddy, had not bitten Officer Foss.
+The owner of the dog, David Coombs, told reporters "he had no idea" the trouble Buddy had caused when the dog returned to his home at 180 Moosup Pond Road the following morning.
+Though news reports emphasized that the dog had not torn Foss' flesh, Coombs took the unusual step of shooting Buddy to death then burying the animal in Canterbury, about 4 miles away.1

-Authorities did not attempt to locate the buried dog2, because the incident did not involve a bite.Up until Foss' death on October 8, she remained hospitalized at Yale-New Haven Hospital with serious head injury.
-While it could have been an error on his part, Charles Gagne, of Gagne-Piechowski Funeral Home, said that Foss' death was unrelated to the dog incident.
+Local authorities did not attempt to locate the buried dog, because the incident did not involve a bite.2 A bite would have required a rabies test.Up until Foss' death on October 8, she remained hospitalized at Yale-New Haven Hospital with a serious head injury.
+While it could have been an error on his part, Charles Gagne, of Gagne-Piechowski Funeral Home, said that Foss' death was unrelated to the dog.
 This appears to be impossible, as Foss never left the hospital after the attack.
 State Animal Control Officer Linda Wenner later told reporters that Foss "died of organ failure," begging the question as to why?

 Two Heart Attack Victims in 10-Day Period

-Foss' death comes during the same 10-day period in which two people suffered a heart attack following a terrifying "pit bull incident," thus highlighting the issue of "non bite" pit bull injury even further.
+Foss' death comes during the same 10-day period when two people suffered a heart attack following a terrifying "pit bull incident," thus highlighting the graveness of "non bite" pit bull injuries.

 - On October 11, 56-year old Timothy Neimeyer of Indianapolis hopped a fence to stop a fight between his pit bull and a neighbor's dog.
 The pit bull broke its chain and jumped a fence to attack the dog.
 While trying to stop the fight, Neimeyer went into cardiac arrest.
-His condition is listed as "grave."
+His condition is listed as "grave" in news reports.

 2For all we know, Buddy could have been shipped across state lines to live with a friend or relative of Coombs.